Nding language

-Nding is a critically endangered Niger–Congo language in the Talodi family of Kordofan, Sudan.
+Nding is an endangered Niger–Congo language in the Talodi family of Kordofan, Sudan.
 Nding is spoken in the area of the mountain (Jebel) Eliri, on the south of Talodi in South Kordofan, Sudan.
 Because of that, the language also goes by the name Eliri.

 According to the UNESCO “Atlas of the World’s Languages in Danger” from 2010, the language is critically endangered.
-However, the 2020 edition of Ethnologue describes it as endangered, counting 400 speakers among some young people and all adults.

 Phonology

 Vowels

 In the Nding language, exist the following vowels: a, e, i, o, u.
 Among those a, e, o, can be further classified as long or short, pronunciation-wise.

 Consonants

 In the Nding language, appear following consonants: k, g, ṅ, tj, dj, ń, t, d, n, r, l, y, p, b, m, w.
-Interestingly, the sound “h” is absent in the Nding phonetics.
-These consonants can get nasalized by connecting one consonant with n or m; and in some cases, also with their various parallel forms, e.g. ṅg (alternatively ńg/ṅń), ndj (alternatively ṅdj/ńdj), nd, mb.
+Interestingly, the sound “h” is absent in Nding.
+Consonants can be nasalized by connecting one consonant with n or m; and in some cases, also with their various parallel forms, e.g. ṅg (alternatively ńg/ṅń), ndj (alternatively ṅdj/ńdj), nd, mb.
 Rarely does one come across such combinations as rn, rb, dr.

 The consonant “l” [el] can, and often is, also written as “il”.